 - Dual Wielding: Has a penchant for going Guns Akimbo or using two swords, depending on the situation.

 - The Faceless: In the present time, his face is never revealed to the audience, though we do see it in certain flashbacks.

 - Glass Cannon: You have to hit him first, but if you can get him down, this Snake Eyes has a tendency to stay down for a while.

-- Informed Loner: Yeah, he hangs out with no less than four other people.
-The only reason he's there, though, is because Scarlett asked him to be, and he does set out on his own quite a bit.
+- Informed Loner: Yeah, he hangs out with no less than four people.
+The only reason he's there, though, is because Scarlett asked him to be.
+And he does set out on his own quite a bit.
 The other Joes tend to lampshade this.

 - Leitmotif: To emphasize the fact that he is a ninja, anytime Snake Eyes is on screen doing anything the music switches to Eastern pipes.